CiviCraft-Development/civicraft-wiki/docs/server/policies/playerfirst.md

 ### Application of Policy
 This policy has been primarily established to guide our internal decision-making processes, ensuring that we consistently prioritize the best interests of our players.
 It influences various aspects of the player experience, from gameplay mechanics to interactions with server features.
 By adhering to this policy, we aim to create a fair, enjoyable, and engaging environment for everyone.
 Our commitment to these guidelines helps us maintain a high standard of quality and responsiveness, fostering a community where players can thrive and fully enjoy all that CiviCraft has to offer.

-When our staff consider the implementation of new features, the direction of development, or any decisions that ultimately affect the player experience, they are guided by a set of core principles.
+When server management considers the implementation of new features, the direction of development, or any decisions that will ultimately affect the player experience, they are guided by a set of core principles.
 To ensure that every decision aligns with our commitment to our community, staff members must ask themselves the following questions:

 1. How will this change impact the player experience?
 * Will this new feature or decision enhance gameplay and overall enjoyment?
 * Are there potential downsides that could detract from the player's experience?

 2. Is this decision in line with our core values and vision for the server?